igkishore/Student_database_using_oops/README.md

 </p>

 ## CONTENTS :
-1.INTRODUCTION
+- 1.INTRODUCTION
-2.TECH USED
+- 2.TECH USED
-3.RESULTS
+- 3.RESULTS
-4.CONCLUSION AND FUTURE SCOPE
+- 4.CONCLUSION AND FUTURE SCOPE

 ## INTRODUCTION:
 - This project is about a system which can help the school/college faculty to store the data about students easily in a file.
-- Easy to impliment and easy to maintainable
+- Easy to impliment and easy to maintain.

 ## TECH USED:
 - cpp (c++)